 The requirements for absolute accuracy of NRSRQ in this clause apply to a cell that has different carrier frequency from the serving cell.
 For a UE capable of NSSS-based RRM measurement, provided that nsss-NumOccDiffPrecoders value n1 has been indicated by higher layers, the accuracy requirement as specified in Table.
 9.1.22A.4-2 shall apply.
-Otherwise, the accuracy requirement as specified in Table 9.1.22A.4-1shall apply.
+Otherwise, the accuracy requirement as specified in Table 9.1.22A.4-1 for HD-FDD and in Table 9.1.22A.4-3 shall apply.